MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

   :::image type="content" source="./media/manage-machines/share-machine.png" alt-text="Screenshot of the Manage access dialog.":::

 > [!NOTE]
-> When a user isn't part of an environment anymore, you will continue seeing it as a deactivated user.
+> When a user isn't part of an environment anymore, you'll continue seeing the user as deactivated.
 You'll be notified in the **Manage access** section of the machine if it's shared with deactivated users.
 In this situation, remove access to them.

 ## Delete a machine